TheBestCodersInTheWorld/ChatNow/README.md

 ### How can I work with Anthony?
-when you open a new terminal, you'll be at your *root of your project folder* first thing we want to do is navigtate to the project folder so enter these commands into the terminal
+when you open a new terminal, you'll be at your *root of your project folder* first thing we want to do is navigtate to the project folder so enter these commands into the terminal to get to the root of your project folder.

 `cd Desktop`